Euler systems for GSp(4): Moment maps and p-adic interpolation

 as elements of $H^1_{\et}\left(Y(K_n), \sH^k_{\Zp}(1)\right).$ \end{theorem}

 \begin{proof} This is a generalisation of \cite[Theorem 4.4.4 \& Theorem 4.5.1]{KLZ1b}, which is the case where $\phi$ is the characteristic function of $(0, 1) + N (\Zhat^{(p)})^2$ for some integer $N$.
-Since the Siegel units and Eisenstein classes depend $\GL_2(\AA_f^{(p)})$-equivariantly on $\phi$, and the moment map clearly commutes with the action of this group (since it acts trivially on $e_{k, s}$), the general case follows from this. \end{proof}
+The general case can be recovered from this using the action of the group $J = \prod_{\ell \in \Sigma - \{p\}} \GL_2(\Ql)$, since both the Siegel units and Eisenstein classes depend $J$-equivariantly on $\phi$, and the moment map clearly commutes with the action of $J$ (as it acts trivially on $e_{k, s}$). \end{proof}